-Today I ambled down to the allotment to sort out the chickens and check on Sophie’s tree.
+Today I ambled down to the allotment to sort out the chickens and check on our daughter’s tree.

 As per usual, the chickens made a racket upon my arrival and announced their disapproval at my tardiness.
 Once fed they settled down and got busy with the important business of laying eggs.